xandrd/Kistory/README.md

 Of course, I'm grateful to Squad for the amazing game that they are developing.
 And Scott Manley deserve a special mention, whose videos were making up a lot of my days.

+# Features

+== Log events ==
+- Create a mission (Vessel)
+- Launch
+- Structural damage
+- EVA
+- Board from EVA
+- kerbanaut death in the current vessel

+= Display =
+- Toolbar plugin is used
+- Show list of missions
+- Show list of events of selected mission in the separate window

+# Development

+= Planned Events =
+- Get to the orbit
+- Escape from the orbit
+- Get to the landing trajectory
+- Change SOI ( Reach another planet/moon)
+- Landing
+- Splashing
+- Contract complete

+= Planned features =
+- Screenshot for some of of the events
+-- Launch
+-- Landing \ Splashing
+--- (Desending)
+-- Get to the orbit
+- Show mission and events in the same window
+- Close window button
+- Add event
+- Add screenshot
+- Delete event
+- Confirmation to delete
+- Delete mission (?)
+- Options